ribeiroAllison/planet-facts/README.md

 ## How to run it?

+You can just visit the deployed version here: [The Planets](https://planet-facts-gilt.vercel.app) or follow the instructions bellow to run it locally.

 Download or clone the repository, open a terminal and navigate to the project's folder

 Run this command in the terminal: